forral/WatchAndCode-todoApp/v9-requirements.md

 - [x] There should be an li element for every todo
 - [x] Each li element should contain .todoText
-- [ ] Each li element should show .completed
+- [x] Each li element should show .completed
+- [ ] Escaping the console